maatthc/pnpm-concurrency-test/README.md

 - Store multiple versions of the same package.
 - "If you depend on different versions of the dependency, only the files that differ are added to the store."

-But can it be used in a shared/concurrent environment, such as in Continuous Integration agents?
+**But can it be used in a shared/concurrent environment, such as in Continuous Integration agents?**

+## Goal

+Test if multiple Docker containers can read/update the Virtual Store simultaneously, without corrupting it, as it would happen in a CI agent running concurrent pipelines.

 ## Versions